What is the unified field?

-However, if Dr Edwin Hubble had other information at his finger tips, he could have quite easily interpreted the observational evidence in the following way:
+However, if Dr Edwin Hubble had other information at his finger tips in particular, the Unified Field Theory he could quite easily have interpreted the same observational evidence in the following way:

 - Light naturally redshifts (i.e., loses energy) as it travels through space due to the collisions with other light.
-So whatever the galaxies might be doing is irrelevant and may not have any contribution to the overall amount of redshifting we observe on Earth.
+So whatever the galaxies might be doing is irrelevant and may not have any contribution to the overall amount of redshifting we observe on Earth, especially the more distant they are from the Earth.
 Indeed, one could conclude that the galaxies may not be receding from us, but merely going about their usual business moving in any direction and at any speed (i.e., they may not be doing anything out-of-the-ordinary).